zhugt2019/APPEN/README.md

     # Install the required Python packages
     pip install -r requirements.txt

-    # Create a .env file from the example template
-    cp .env.example .env
-    ```

 3.  **Configure Environment Variables:**
     The application reads API keys as environment variables.
 You can set them in one of two ways:

-    **Method A (Recommended): Use a `.env` file**
-    Open the newly created `backend/.env` file and add your API keys.
+    **Method A (Recommended): Use a `.env` file** Create a `backend/.env` file and add your API keys.
 This method is ideal for local development.
     ```env
     # backend/.env
     GEMINI_API_KEY="YOUR_GOOGLE_GEMINI_API_KEY"